WarrenDev4/RealEstate.AI/README.md

 **DISCLAIMER**

 **RealEstate.AI is a software development project intended for research, educational, and demonstration purposes only.
 It is not designed or licensed for actual real estate transactions, financial decision-making, or professional investment advice.
 The data and insights provided are based on available public data and should not be relied upon for real-world real estate decisions.
+The goal of this project is to demonstrate the potential of artificial intelligence in analyzing and interpreting real estate data.
+While I aim for the highest possible accuracy in data processing and analysis, the results are not guaranteed to be precise or suitable for real-world use.
 Please take this as a piece of software — not a commercial or professional real estate platform.
 The insights and data presented are based on publicly available or test data and should not be used for actual investment decisions.**

 **Tools being used for this project:**